Kwakong/AI-Cosmic_Coding_at_University/coding_at_university/task2.md

 ### ~ Hint

 If something is wrong you can always use button **"reset"** positioned on middle of room, to reset task and start again.
+Remember to select the slot that the Agent must use to place the block.

 ```typescript-valid